HyperFire12/power-bird-flappy-bird/README.md

 I wanted to create a game with a bit of a twist!

 Power Bird let's you slow down time so you don't die to a stupid mistake!
 Gone are the days of having a cracked phone screen because you raged and threw it across the room.
-Instead it'll be your computer 😢
+Instead, it'll be your computer 😢

 # Main Menu